 This group provides a safe and supportive space for UI students wanting to make or considering changes in their alcohol or other drug use.
 The group emphasizes success in academics, relationships, mental and physical health, and other goals through abstaining or reducing alcohol and other drug use.

 Not ready for a support group?
-Students may schedule a fifteen minute meeting prior to Success, Not Excess at the CRP Open Office Hour by going to this link.
+Students may schedule a brief meeting with a CRP coordinator by emailing UI-CRP@uiowa.edu.

 Connection & Resilience Workshop